 Table of Contents

 You may have designed your law firm’s website with the intention of improving and adding to it, but your busy schedule has gotten in the way.
 Meanwhile, trends and technology have moved on, and your website may look a little neglected.
 Because your website is the first impression you make to prospective clients, it should look visually attractive and well-tended.
-If your website seems stale and outdated, you may be losing out on potential business, so maybe it is time to consider enhancing your law firm’s website.
+If your website seems stale and outdated, you may be losing out on potential business, so maybe it is time to consider a change.
+When you update your law firm’s website, you increase your chances of being found on Google and increase your SEO!

 Modernize Your Law Firm Website Design

-A dull and dusty website can drive away prospective clients before a second click, so here are a few ways to boost your website’s appeal and make it more compelling to visitors.
+A dull and dusty website can drive away prospective clients before a second click, so here are a few ways to update your law firm’s website and make it more compelling to visitors.

 In order to break up a dense layout of text, try using video clips on your pages.
 Visitors favor videos and so does Google and its search engine rankings.
 Engaging videos do not require the services of a professional videographer; a steady phone camera will work just as well.